• Share this on:

 Source: FT Journalistiek

-Garments that are not recycled, upcycled or repaired often end up in landfills or are incinerated.
+Garments that are not recycled, upcycled or repaired often end up in landfill or are incinerated.
 Many materials are not biodegradable.
-Furthermore, a big determinant of recyclability is fabric composition (many blended fabrics are harder to recycle).
+Fabric composition is also a big part of recyclability because many blended fabrics are harder to recycle.

-The production of petroleum-based synthetic materials (those made from fossil fuels, such as polyester, nylon and acrylic) generates a large amount of greenhouse gases.
-When washed, clothing made from these fibres also releases microplastics into oceans, lakes and other waters.
+The production of petroleum-based materials creates a lot of greenhouse gases.
+These materials include polyester, nylon and acrylic.
+When washed, clothing made from these fibres also releases microplastics.

-Some fibres and materials (for example cotton) require a lot of water, land, energy and/or chemicals to produce.
-Animal-derived natural fibres and materials (such as down feathers and wool) are often obtained from animals that have been subjected to unnecessary suffering (e.g. live plucking, force feeding or mulesing).
+Some fibres and materials (e.g. cotton) require a lot of water, land, energy and chemicals to produce.
+Animal-derived natural fibres and materials (e.g. down feathers and wool) are often obtained from animals that have been subjected to unnecessary suffering (e.g. live plucking, force feeding or mulesing).

 What makes a material sustainable?

-A material can be considered more sustainable if it is produced, and can be maintained or disposed of, in a way that is considerate of humans, social justice and the environment.
-Such materials may be:
+A material can be considered more sustainable if it is produced and can be maintained or disposed of in a way that is considerate of humans, social justice and the environment.
+These materials may be:

-• Manufactured from inputs and materials that cause less harm to the environment during production;
+• Manufactured using inputs and materials that cause less harm to the environment during production.

-• Obtained from animals that have been treated humanely;
+• Obtained from animals that have been treated in an animal-friendly manner.

-• Of decent quality and durability so as to lengthen the product (garment) lifecycle;
+• Of decent quality and durability to lengthen the product lifecycle.

-• Manufactured by organisations employing socially-compliant practices, including:
+• Manufactured by organisations that employ socially-compliant practices, including:

 Tips:

-4. What requirements must sustainable materials comply with to be allowed on the European market?
+2. What requirements and certifications must sustainable materials meet to be allowed on the European market?

 What are mandatory requirements?